duckdb/duckdb-web/_posts/2024-09-25-changing-data-with-confidence-and-acid.md

 layout: post
 title: "Changing Data with Confidence and ACID"
 author: "Mark Raasveldt and Hannes Mühleisen"
-excerpts: "DuckDB offers full transactional support and passes the ACID tests in the TPC-H benchmark."
+excerpt: "DuckDB offers full transactional support and passes the ACID tests in the TPC-H benchmark."
 ---

 The great quote “Everything changes and nothing stays the same” from [Heraclitus, according to Socrates, according to Plato](https://latin.stackexchange.com/a/9473) is not very controversial: change is as old as the universe.
 Yet somehow, when dealing with data, we often consider change as merely an afterthought.